capsulbrasil/compendium/vue/2022-07-27-sharing-reactivity-without-global-state-manager.md

 Whereas registering a Pinia store just for this is possible, this approach would polute the application structure with a whole store intended for a single sub-component.
 So, a event-listener approach to transit the data from first to parent then from parent to the second component, you may ask?
 That sounds painful and you'll would probably be fired if you came up with this.

-Every scenarios considered the better solution would be to still maintain the reactive object inside its context in the filesystem, so a `stores/search.ts` file is created within the `_internals` where the components are located in.
+Every scenarios considered the better solution would be to still maintain the reactive object inside its context in the filesystem, so a `store.ts` file is created within the `_internals` where the components are located in.
 Inside it we export our objects using Vue native `reactive` function, or `ref` function if it suits it better (`ref` is is often used to store literals) so it can be imported by both `sv-search-bar` and `sv-search-results`.
 The final result looks like below:

-Object `results` is exported by `stores/search.ts`:
+Object `results` is exported by `store.ts`:
 ```typescript
 import { reactive } from 'vue'